vegaprotocol/specs/protocol/0026-auctions.md

 - the auction call period end time being reached (if such a time is set); or
 - other functionality (related to the type of auction period) that triggers the end of auction.

 Auction periods do not end if the resulting state would immediately cause another auction to occur.
-Instead an _extension period_ is added to the auction of the relevant type.
-For example, if a liquidity monitoring auction would be triggered at the end of an opening auction, then the auction continues and the market is in a "liquidity monitoring extension [auction]".
+Instead the current auction gets extended.
+For example, if a liquidity monitoring auction would be triggered at the end of an opening auction, then the opening auction continues and the _auction extension trigger_ field in the [market data API](./0021-market-data-spec.md) is updated to account for the fact that the opening auction has been extended due to insufficent liquidity.

 ### Ending when a market is going to enter Trading Terminated status